Canace

-In Greek mythology, Canace (/ˈkænəˌsiː/; Κανάκη) was a Thessalian princess, the daughter of King Aeolus of Aeolia and Enarete, daughter of Deimachus.
-She was sometimes referred to as Aeolis.
+In Greek mythology, Canace (/ˈkænəˌsiː/; Κανάκη) was the daughter of Aeolus, the king of Thessaly, and Enarete, daughter of Deimachus.
+She is known for the story, told by Euripides and Ovid, of her incestuous relationship with her brother Macareus and her subsequent suicide.

-Family
+Early mythological tradition

-Canace was the sister of Athamas, Cretheus, Deioneus, Magnes, Perieres, Salmoneus, Sisyphus, Alcyone, Calyce, Peisidice, Perimede Arne and possibly Tanagra.
-As the lover of Poseidon, she was the mother of Aloeus, Epopeus, Hopleus, Nireus and Triopas.
+In the Hesiodic Catalogue of Women, Canace is one of the daughters of the Thessalian king Aeolus, son of Hellen, and Enarete, daughter of Deimachus.
+According to the Bibliotheca attributed to Apollodorus, the brothers of Canace were Athamas, Cretheus, Deioneus, Magnes, Perieres, Salmoneus, and Sisyphus; her sisters were Alcyone, Calyce, Peisidice, and Perimede By Poseidon she was the mother of Aloeus, Epopeus, Hopleus, Nireus and Triops.